How do Raiden Thrust and Draconian Fury work?

 In general, no. You should be pressing everything as soon as it comes up.

-Should I delay my first Life of the Dragon?
-How?
+Do we still delay Life of the Dragon?

 Should I double up Chaos Thrust on two targets?
 What about three?